aservet1/jRAPL/README.md

 Repo for Alejandro and Rutvik to collaborate on the jRAPL project (version 2.0)

 Based on jRAPL files originally obtained from Kenan's original jRAPL project: https://github.com/kliu20/jRAPL. jRAPL is used a couple of times here and there if you search it in GitHub.
-This repo is for Alejandro to formalize and expand the jRAPL energy programming interface and develop a general purpose library for energy-aware Java applicactions.
+This repo is for Alejandro to formalize and expand the jRAPL interface and develop a general purpose library for energy-aware Java applicactions.

 See Kenan's README (above link) for general information about jRAPL, although it's quite different from the current implementation details.
 However, there